Saturday, 1 January 2022

 Coffee plants

-The next morning Emanuel from Siafu Safaris came to pick us up from Banana Farm to drive us to our accommodation in Arusha.
-Before droping us off at the hotel, Emanuel gave us a little drive-through tour of Arusha, showing us the main sights.
-Arusha is an important international diplomatic hub actually, hosting the East African Community and being the cpital of East African Federation.
-Our accommodation in Hotel Tulia and also the transfers were organized by the Siafu safari company.
-It was a nice clean hotel with friendly service.
-We still had another eventful day ahead of us before starting the safari.
+The next morning, Emanuel from Siafu Safaris picked us up from Banana Farm and drove us to our accommodation in Arusha.
+Before dropping us off at the hotel, he gave us a brief drive-through tour of the city, pointing out the main sights.
+Arusha is an important international hub, hosting the East African Community and serving as the capital of the East African Federation.

 Collecting the donated items from school in Antibes